-Why Are We Wasting So Much Money on Leadership Development?
+Why Are We Wasting So Much Money On Leadership Development

-Global organisations spend an estimated $60 billion* annually on leadership development.
+Global organisations spend an estimated $60 billion* annually on leadershipdevelopment.
 This staggering investment underscores the critical role leaders play in driving organisational success.
 Yet, despite this significant expenditure, much of it fails to deliver substantive value—both for individuals and the organisations they serve.
 Why are we falling short?

 What’s Going Wrong?